MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementGroupPolicyUploadedDefinitionFile.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphGroupPolicyUploadedDefinitionFile>`: The entity represents an ADMX (Administrative Template) XML file uploaded by Administrator.
+`BODYPARAMETER <IMicrosoftGraphGroupPolicyUploadedDefinitionFile>`: The entity represents an ADMX (Administrative Template) XML file uploaded by Administrator.
 The ADMX file contains a collection of group policy definitions and their locations by category path.
 The group policy definition file also contains the languages supported as determined by the language dependent ADML (Administrative Template) language files.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Definitions <IMicrosoftGraphGroupPolicyDefinition[]>]`: The group policy definitions associated with the file.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Category <IMicrosoftGraphGroupPolicyCategory>]`: The category entity stores the category of a group policy definition
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[Children <IMicrosoftGraphGroupPolicyCategory[]>]`: The children categories
       - `[DefinitionFile <IMicrosoftGraphGroupPolicyDefinitionFile>]`: The entity represents an ADMX (Administrative Template) XML file.
 The ADMX file contains a collection of group policy definitions and their locations by category path.
 The group policy definition file also contains the languages supported as determined by the language dependent ADML (Administrative Template) language files.
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[Id <String>]`: The unique idenfier for an entity.
+        - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
         - `[Definitions <IMicrosoftGraphGroupPolicyDefinition[]>]`: The group policy definitions associated with the file.
         - `[Description <String>]`: The localized description of the policy settings in the ADMX file.
 The default value is empty.
         - `[DisplayName <String>]`: The localized friendly name of the ADMX file.